z1skgr/N_Queens/README.md

 ## General Information
 On an NxN chessboard, the queens are at random points and try to place them in such places that no queen is threatened.
-In our approach, we use two different(#1 Local search algorithm, #2 Online search algorithm)
+In our approach, we have
+1. Local search
+2. Online search

 We use Grid.Java file to represent queens in a board (consider table as a nxn grid where binary values represent existance of queen)